|

 Accuracy of Meters

-You can check the accuracy of your bill and monitor your own usage by reading
+You can check the accuracy of your bill and monitor your own usage by reading the meter yourself.
+Call and ask us for information on how to read your meter.

 Payments

-You can pay your bill by mail or in person.
+You can pay your water bill:

 Financial Assistance